Islandora-Devops/isle-dc/README.md

 ### Create Local Environment from Existing Site

 Copy or clone your existing site into the [codebase](./codebase) folder.
+Start the system with `docker-compose up -d`, then run composer install via `docker-compose exec drupal with-contenv bash -lc 'COMPOSER_MEMORY_LIMIT=-1 composer install'` and make sure your database and user are created with `make databases`, and that your settings.php file is correct with `make update-settings-php`.

 Then you have a number of options you can: